-When Toyin Kolawole completed recipe development for her sweet corn and creamy coconut cornbread, her mind went back to the naturalization ceremony where she became a US citizen in 2008.
+When Toyin Kolawole completed recipe development for her sweet corn and creamy coconut cornbread, she remembered the naturalization ceremony where she became a US citizen in 2008.

 Toyin recalls tearing up as the judge overseeing the event welcomed the group of immigrants, thanked them for choosing America, and urged them to hold onto the value, originality, and unique experiences they brought with them as immigrants.

-That judge could not have known it, but his speech—which Toyin characterizes as “loving"—has stuck with her ever since.
-As founder and CEO of Iya Foods (Iya rhymes with “see ya”), a startup introducing West African flavors to American palates by incorporating them into everyday American foods, she’s constantly reminded of how the judge’s words made her feel.
+That judge’s speech has stuck with Toyin.
+As founder and CEO of Iya Foods, a startup bringing West African flavors to American palates, she’s constantly reminded of how the judge’s words made her feel.

-“When we finalized the cornbread mix, for some reason my brain remembered the speech,” she recalls.
+“When we finalized the cornbread mix, for some reason my brain remembered the speech,” Toyin says.
 “And I think it’s because it felt like an embodiment of the judge’s words.
 With this recipe, I was digging deep into my Nigerian roots and that wonderful childhood memory of eating corn and coconut, while also drawing inspiration from cornbread, and giving America something new.”

-Growing up in the bustling city of Lagos, often described as the commercial capital of Nigeria, Toyin loved anything corn.
-Her favorite snack was boiled corn eaten with pieces of sweet, crunchy coconut, bought from street vendors and wrapped in old newspapers.
+Growing up in the bustling city of Lagos, Nigeria, Toyin’s favorite snack was boiled corn with pieces of sweet, crunchy coconut.
+Street vendors often offered the treat wrapped in old newspapers.
 When she arrived in the US to earn an MBA in the early 2000s, she believes it was only inevitable that cornbread, a quick bread with Native American origins, was one of the first meals she fell in love with.

 Where Iya began

-Based in North Aurora, Illiniois, Iya Foods started out as a personal venture.
-Toyin, who was previously a former private equity analyst and consumer packaged goods consultant, enjoyed cooking for her family.
-But she wanted to feed her now-teenage, sons foods with more traditional Nigerian ingredients.
-The two boys were typically picky eaters, but they embraced her experimentation, and that’s when she saw a potential market—in 2015 she launched Iya Foods.
+Based in North Aurora, Illinois, Iya Foods started out as a personal venture.
+Toyin, who was previously a private equity analyst and consumer packaged goods consultant, enjoyed cooking for her family.
+But she wanted to feed her sons foods with more traditional Nigerian ingredients.
+The two boys were typically picky eaters, but they embraced her experimentation, and that’s when she saw a potential market.
+In 2015 she launched Iya Foods.

 Toyin set out to create novel experiences through food with her new company.
 Along the way, she discovered that the corn and coconut snack combo she loved so much was also enjoyed in other parts of the world, like the Caribbean and parts of Asia.
 It didn’t take long before she developed a product that has since become a hit with her customers.

-“I have such a deep gratitude for the American consumers who love our sweet corn and creamy coconut cornbread,” she says.
+“I have such a deep gratitude for the American customers who love our sweet corn and creamy coconut cornbread,” Toyin says.
 “It’s so deeply personal for me because our cornbread embodies everything I love about having grown up in Nigeria with all of its challenges, and being an American.
 It combines the best of both worlds.”

 Iya Foods’ first line of products included West African-style simmer sauces, spices, and seasonings.
-The company has since expanded its product line, offering a variety of whole food powders, baking mixes, and flours.
+The company has since expanded, offering a variety of whole food powders, baking mixes, and flours.
 As the business grows, Toyin is always thinking of innovative ways to bring Nigerian influences into the foods of her adopted country.

-“There are so many foods in America that you can trace to another culture from around the world, because it’s a melting pot,” she says.
+“There are so many foods in America that you can trace to another culture from around the world, because it’s a melting pot,” Toyin says.
 “Every time you pick up something that is innovative, and the founder has connected to their culture, you will experience something positive about that culture.
-And that’s what I hope to do with Iya Foods, create everyday American foods but give people a positive connection to what I love most about Nigeria.”
+And that’s what I hope to do with Iya Foods—create everyday American foods but give people a positive connection to what I love most about Nigeria.”

 Have you eaten?

 Toyin’s mother is one of those women, a trained nurse who supported her chemical engineer husband and five children during often difficult economic times.
-She ran several entrepreneurial businesses; she raised and sold poultry during the holidays, and ran a fast-food restaurant, a kerosene business, and a pharmacy.
+She ran several entrepreneurial businesses.
+She raised and sold poultry during the holidays and ran a fast-food restaurant, kerosene business, and pharmacy.
 Toyin consequently had experience managing multiple tasks at a young age.
 She would get up early to fry egg buns (similar to beignets), make meat pies, dust store shelves, and bargain and engage with customers.

 “Looking back, I can see that I was destined to be an entrepreneur,” she says.
 “Of my mother’s five children, I was the one who, in my opinion, spent the most time working on her entrepreneurial ventures.
 Looking back, I see that I actually genuinely liked being a part of her business endeavors.”